camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/ingress-setup.md

 Camunda Platform 8 Self-Managed has multiple web applications and gRPC services.
 Both can be accessed externally using Ingress.
 There are two ways to do this:

-1. **Combined setup:** In this setup, there are two Ingress objects: one Ingress object for all Camunda Platform 8 web applications using a single domain (each application has a sub-path e.g. `camunda.example.com/operate`,) and another which uses gRPC protocol for Zeebe Gateway e.g. `zeebe.camunda.example.com`.
+1. **Combined setup:** In this setup, there are two Ingress objects: one Ingress object for all Camunda Platform 8 web applications using a single domain.
+Each application has a sub-path e.g. `camunda.example.com/operate`, and `camunda.example.com/optimize` and another Ingress which uses gRPC protocol for Zeebe Gateway e.g. `zeebe.camunda.example.com`.
 2. **Separated setup:** In this setup, each component has its own Ingress/host e.g. `operate.camunda.example.com`, `optimize.camunda.example.com`, `zeebe.camunda.example.com`, etc.

 There are no significant differences between the two setups.
 Rather, they both offer flexibility for different workflows.